rigljs/rigl/README.md

 As you can see, the first argument is *null*.
 This is done so that the *Router* by default uses the global [document](https://developer.mozilla.org/en/docs/Web/API/Document) object as the element on which to catch and process events.
 The same object is used by default when we call the **$router()** method with no arguments.

 Let's go back to the *Event* object.
-It has several predefined, in JavaScript itself, properties for custom events.
+It has several predefined properties for custom events.
 We will get to know only a few of them:

 - **target** - always refers to the element that raised the event.
 When you click on the link, it will be an *A* element, and when navigating using the browser buttons *Forward/Back*, it will become the *Window* object
 - **type** - contains the name of the route event